 The news tells us that driverless cars are coming, and they're going to change our lives.
 It's just a question of when.
 But what will this mean for our day-to-day lives?
 Will it be a positive change, a negative one, or a mix of both?

-We recently visited the Driverless Futures exhibition at London Transport Museum, and based on what we learnt, we've put together a list of the pros and cons of driverless transport to help you decide for yourself.
+We've put together a list of the pros and cons of driverless transport to help you decide for yourself.

 An automated utopia